In this hands-on lab, we use a Windows VM and Azure Functions Core Tools to create and run an Azure Function on that VM.

 Wait for the VM overview page to open.
 On that page, make note of the public IP address.

 Using a remote desktop client, connect to the IP address of the VM.
-Log in using the following credentials:
+Log in using the credentials provided on the lab page.

 Accept the certificate if asked to do so.
 Wait patiently for the desktop to load and stabilize, and click on No for network sharing and close the server manager if it opens.